-- 1. V9.HPE.9.01 Proposes and evaluates personal strategies to manage identities, emotions and responses to change. - 2.
-V9.HPE.9.04 Synthesises health information from credible sources to propose and justify strategies to enhance their own and others' health, safety, relationships and wellbeing - 3.
-V9.HPE.9.05 Evaluates and refines their own and others' movement skills and performances and applies movement concepts in challenging or unfamiliar situations. - 4.
-V9.HPE.9.06 Adapts and transfers movement strategies to unfamiliar situations to achieve successful outcomes. - 5.
-V9.HPE.9.07 Proposes and evaluates community-based physical activity interventions designed to improve the health, fitness and wellbeing of themselves and others. - 6.
-V9.HPE.9.08 Applies and evaluates leadership approaches, collaboration strategies and ethical behaviours across a range of movement contexts
+- 1. V9.HPE.10.02 Evaluates how attitudes and beliefs about equality, respect, diversity and inclusion influence the nature and quality of relationships - 2.
+V9.HPE.10.04 Synthesises health information from credible sources to propose and justify strategies to enhance their own and others' health, safety, relationships and wellbeing - 3.
+V9.HPE.10.05 Evaluates and refines their own and others' movement skills and performances, and applies movement concepts in challenging or unfamiliar situations - 4.
+V9.HPE.10.06 Adapts and transfers movement strategies to unfamiliar situations to achieve successful outcomes - 5.
+V9.HPE.10.07 Proposes and evaluates community-based physical activity interventions designed to improve the health, fitness and wellbeing of themselves and others - 6.
+V9.HPE.10.08 Applies and evaluates leadership approaches, collaboration strategies and ethical behaviours across a range of movement contexts

 Materials and Equipment Required: Students are expected to arrive at every class with a class book/folder to write notes for that subject, a writing instrument and a Chromebook or similar, appropriate electronic device.
-Students may also be required to provide the following additional materials and equipment: UCHSK PE shirt, shorts, tracksuit pants, leggings (no denim) and appropriate shoes.
-Students are required to bring a note explaining any illness or injuries that may prevent them from participating in physical activity.
+Students may also be required to provide the following additional materials and equipment: insert other required materials

-Absences from class: Students who miss classes due to absence or excursions must negotiate with the class teacher to catch up missed work.
+Absences from Class: Students who miss classes due to absence or excursions must negotiate with the class teacher to catch up missed work.

 Use of IT in Class: A Google Classroom has been set up for this class.
 Students will be required to log into this Google Classroom regularly to access course material.
-Students must bring their Chromebook to all lessons, however, the use of these devices in class will be at the discretion of the teacher.
+Students must bring a personal device (not a smartphone) to all lessons, however, the use of these devices in class will be at the discretion of the teacher.